Log in

 The rules for involuntary overtime today

 Maximum number of overtime hours per year ✔️ No maximum number.
 Overtime must be compensated as soon as 143 consecutive overtime hours have been worked (internal limit).
-There are daily and weekly limits.
-What do the various legislative proposals provide?
+There are daily and weekly limits

 The tax-friendly regime for 180 overtime hours per year will be of indefinite duration.